hao-beixi/f22-assignments/assignment-2/README.md

 <img src="docs/training-val-data.png" width="600"/>

-And, once the linear model is trained for a number of epochs with the [Adam optimizer](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Adam), the script would show:
+And, once the linear model is trained for a number of epochs with the [Adam optimizer](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Adam), the script would show a figure like the one below:

 <img src="docs/fit-linear.png" width="600"/>